bloodyKnuckles/shave-template/README.md

         <button>button here</button></div>
 ```

-outputs a virtual-dom that renders to:
+...outputs a virtual-dom that renders to:

 ```
 <!DOCTYPE html>